AdobeDocs/experience-manager-65.en/help/sites-developing/clientlibs.md

 ### Linking to Dependencies {#linking-to-dependencies}

 When the code in your client library folder references other libraries, identify the other libraries as dependencies.
-In the JSP, the `ui:includeClientLib` tag that references your client library folder causes the HTML code to include a link to your generated library file as well as the dependencies.
+In the JSP, the `ui:includeClientLib` tag that references your client library folder causes the HTML code to include a link to your generated library file and the dependencies.

 The dependencies must be another `cq:ClientLibraryFolder`.
 To identify dependencies, add a property to your `cq:ClientLibraryFolder` node with the following attributes: